USS Cape St. George

 USS Cape St. George (CG-71) is a Ticonderoga-class cruiser laid down by the Litton-Ingalls Shipbuilding Corporation at Pascagoula, Mississippi, on 19 November 1990, launched on 10 January 1992, and commissioned on 12 June 1993.
-Cape St. George operates out of San Diego, California, and administratively reports to the Commander, Naval Surface Forces Pacific.
+Cape St. George operates out of Naval Base San Diego, and administratively reports to the Commander, Naval Surface Forces Pacific.

 Name

 Cape St. George is named for the World War II Battle of Cape St. George near New Ireland in Papua New Guinea, where a U.S. Navy destroyer force led by Captain Arleigh Burke defeated a Japanese destroyer force on 25 November 1943.

 History

 In March 2003, she was a first responder in support of Operation Iraqi Freedom, awaiting orders from the Mediterranean Sea, off the coast of Turkey.
 She was part of Cruiser-Destroyer Group 8.
 The helicopter squadron attached to the ship during this cruise was HSL-44 (out of Mayport Naval Station).
-During this deployment, the Cape St. George became one of the first US Navy ships to fire cruise missiles from the Mediterranean at a target (Iraq).
-The Cape soon set sail for the Persian Gulf to continue missile-support operations after the government of Turkey claimed that a cruise missile landed, intact, on Turkish soil, resulting in US warships being forbidden from firing missiles over Turkish airspace.
+During this deployment, Cape St. George became one of the first US Navy ships to fire cruise missiles from the Mediterranean at a target (in this case in Iraq).
+Cape St. George soon set sail for the Persian Gulf to continue missile-support operations after the government of Turkey claimed that a cruise missile landed, intact, on Turkish soil, resulting in US warships being forbidden from firing missiles over Turkish airspace.
 The Cape St. George then became the first US Navy ship ever to fire from two theaters of battle in history during her five-month cruise, the Mediterranean Sea and the Persian Gulf.
 The photograph of the USS Cape St. George firing its first missile at Iraq from the Mediterranean Sea was taken by one of two sailors deployed in one of the Cape's two rigid-hull inflatable boats.
 Video footage was also taken and was seen shortly after on CNN.
 The photograph made newspapers nationwide soon after and is now the Cape's token photograph.

 In May 2005, Cape St. George became the first surface warship certified to use only digital nautical charts, instead of paper charts using the Voyage Management System (VMS).
 About 12,000 paper charts have been replaced by 29 computer discs.
 VMS is part of the Smart Ship Integrated Bridge System, which has been under development since 1990.